nicholasjackson/demo-consul-service-mesh/README.md

 The web application makes an upstream call to the API which resides in a separate datacenter.
 The full flow through the service mesh is as follows:
 * Web app makes upstream app via Envoy running at localhost:9091
 * Envoy forwards request to Consul Gateway in DC1
-* Mesh Gateway in DC1 forwards request to Consul Gateway in DC2
+* Mesh Gateway in DC1 forwards request to Consul Gateway in DC2 Over WAN
 * Mesh Gateway in DC2 forwards request to upstream Envoy for API service
 * Envoy sidecar for API service forwards request to API service which is only listening on localhost
 * API service receives request and sends response back through same chain